The Intangible Storytelling Project

 Speaking up and being identified in a small community can be as daunting as it is empowering.
 Being allowed the privilege of entering another’s world and sharing their story with us takes much courage.
 These stories reflect strength, insight and unconditional love.

 Perhaps Intangible will allow you to stop, take a moment, reflect on your own views and maybe for some, even change the way you think.
 For those of you who are supporting a loved one living with mental illness, we hope Intangible will remind you that you are not alone and inspire you to stand up, acknowledge your very important role and be heard.

 Many thanks to …

 Tanya Clifton, Family & Carer Mental Health Program, Far West Local Health District, NSW and the mental health carers and family members who shared their stories with us.

 Note: As this website is shifting from a membership site to open access every story is being updated, and will be added gradually as permissions are reconfirmed.
-I hope to have this finished in early July 2020.
+I hope to have this finished in mid 2021.

 The “Intangible – Insights and Inspirations ” was the first thing I have looked at on the caringtogether website.
 I have been truely moved – partly because I lived in Broken Hill for a while so I related strongly to the images.
 But mostly I was affected by the shared comments about caring.
 I returned to Sydney to be carer for my mum who had had major cancer surgery and was developing dementia – it was the dementia that got her in the end and I struggled with the caring role and being a working sole parent.
 Now my son has grown up and has bi-polar and has moved back home for the support, so I am a carer again… I will be letting my own carer “clients” and other carer support people and organisations know about this wonderful project – and the whole website.
 We need inspiration just to gather the strength to keep on caring….
 Thanks for sharing you thoughts and photos.